jackalterman/securenote-link-MCP-server/README.md

 - Use `check_api_health()` to verify connectivity.

 ### Encryption/Decryption Issues
-- Ensure OpenSSL is installed for best performance.
+- Ensure the Python `cryptography` library is installed (run `./setup_mcp.sh` or `pip install -r requirements.txt`).
-- The server will fallback to Python's secrets module if OpenSSL is unavailable.
+- The app uses AES-256-GCM for all encryption and decryption.
+No OpenSSL installation is required.
+- If you encounter decryption errors, double-check that you are using the correct base64-encoded key, IV, and encrypted data.

 ### Claude for Desktop Issues
 - Check the Claude logs: `tail -f ~/Library/Logs/Claude/mcp*.log`